thorbergurharaldsson/beyondTheBrowser/react-electron/README.md

 # Electron with yarn create react-app

-To run this app you need to run both:
+To run this app you need to run:

-install dependencies with: `yarn add`
+Install dependencies with: `yarn add`

 React app with: `yarn start`

-The Electron with: `yarn run electron`
+Electron with: `yarn run electron`